 Almost ten years ago I got the idea for The Painter of Time, my debut novel.
 Then, of course, it was just a concept that needed a lot of fleshing out.
 It meant a lot of research on art history and art restoration, neither of which I had any formal training or experience.
 But I love doing research and learning new things so it was a natural fit.
 What I didn’t realize is how hard it is to actually write a good novel.
 There’s much more involved in the actual craft of writing that I ever expected.
 In 2018 I finished my second novel, Spirit of the Fox, which takes place in Japan.

-Both books are available in paperback, ebook, and audiobook formats on Amazon.
-So far both have received very positive reviews.
+My books are available in paperback, ebook, and audiobook formats on Amazon.

-Mari and I split our time between Incline Village, NV (essentially Lake Tahoe) and San Diego, CA, both of which are phenomenal locations, both beautiful in their own way.
-We are getting ready to move to Tokyo and spend the next 3-4 years there, which is exciting.
-We share our lives with our dog, and two cats.
+My wife, Mari and I used to split our time between Incline Village, NV (essentially Lake Tahoe) and San Diego, CA, both of which are phenomenal locations, both beautiful in their own way.
+Two years ago we moved to Tokyo, Japan, and are thoroughly enjoying it!
+We share our lives with our dog and cat.